GreenDelta/openLCA2-manual/src/databases/exporting_databases.md

 ### General export settings

--	**Autofill missing schema with missing values** – this ensures that all fields, required by the ecospold1 format, are filled with default values
+-	**Autofill missing schema with missing values** – this ensures that all fields required by the ecospold1 format, are filled with default values
 -	**Export all datasets into one file** – by selecting this, all ecospold1 files will be exported as one large file, else each process dataset is exported as an individual ecocpold1 file
--	**Create categories file** – where relevant this file bridges the 2-level category structure available in the ecospold1 file with the rest of its associated category hierarchy in the database in categories.xml file, as shown in the snippet below.
+-	**Create categories file** – where relevant, this file bridges the 2-level category structure available in the ecospold1 file with the rest of its associated category hierarchy in the database in categories.xml file, as shown in the snippet below.

     ![](../media/export_ecospold_process_4.png)